natachaAviles/aptitude/README.md

 - Main View: Display a list of Rick and Morty characters.
 - Game View: Memory game with a 3x4 grid of character cards, a correct guesses counter, and a turns counter.
 - Game logic: Shuffle cards, show cards for 3 seconds, compare selected cards, keep track of correct guesses and turns, and display game over message.
+- Every time a card gets matched the card will turn unselectable.
+- Game over message displays two buttons, Repetir (will reinitiate the game), Inicio (will redirect to home view)

 ## Getting Started